CharlieDinh/pFedMe/README.md

-# Personalized_Federated_Learning
+# Personalized Federated Learning with Moreau Envelopes
-This repository implements the personalized federated learning which applies Meta learing on federated networks.
+This repository implements the Personalized Federated Learning with Moreau Envelopes.
-Authors: Canh Dinh, Nguyen H. Tran, Tuan Dung Nguyen